 We should be very clear: what Trump and Republican leaders in Congress are proposing is not tax reform.
 Trump has touted it as a recipe for job creation and economic growth but its naked favoritism for the wealthy will do nothing to promote either.

-Raising the minimum wage is an important and effective strategy for reducing poverty particularly given the erosion of the purchasing power of the state wage since it was last raised in 2009.
+Report Raising the minimum wage is an important and effective strategy for reducing poverty particularly given the erosion of the purchasing power of the state wage since it was last raised in 2009.
 In New Mexico, approximately 112,000 workers are earning the current state minimum wage of $7.50.
 In January, New Mexico lawmakers should act to raise the minimum wage to $10 per hour by 2018.
 While this increase should not be considered a living wage, thousands of families would benefit.
-(A Fiscal Policy Project report; state-level data on characteristics of minimum wage earners, including by race and ethnicity)
+(State-level data on characteristics of minimum wage earners, including by race and ethnicity)